filakhtov/gentoo-use-docs/media-video/mpv.md

 The flag can be safely disabled, unless there is a need to deal with non-UTF-8 subtitle files.

-### v4l
-Pass the `--enable-tv`, `--enable-tv-v4l2`, `--enable-libv4l2` and `--enable-audio-input` options to the waf build script.
-Use the `libv4l2` library to provide an ability to access various devices, such as web-cameras, TV tuners, radios and others, that are exposed via the V4L2 (Video 4 Linux version 2) API to stream and capture video and audio input from them.

-It is safe to disable the flag.

 ### vaapi
 Requires at least one of the `gbm`, `X` or `wayland` flag to be enabled.
 Pass the `--enable-vaapi` and `--enable-vaapi-hwaccel` options to the waf build script.
 Use the VA-API (Video Acceleration API) to perform hardware-accelerated video decoding and postprocessing.